Back to Stories & News

 Diagnosis Depends on Imaging

 If a dog with DCM has an arrhythmia, additional medication is necessary to control the irregular rhythm.
 This is true even for dogs who may have no signs of DCM.
+If DCM is suspected to be secondary to another treatable cause, such as infection or hypothyroidism, treating those diseases can help improve clinical signs.

 Areas of Active Research

-Current areas of research focus on DCM in dogs are:
+Areas of research focus on DCM in dogs are:

 • Diet and links to DCM